 - Decreasing Caloric Intake: eating fewer calories on a daily basis

-My background, education and expertise is on the Caloric Expenditure side of the equation so let’s start there.
-Quite simply the best way to burn calories as a cyclists is to ride your bike, a lot.
+My background, education, and expertise are on the Caloric Expenditure side of the equation so let’s start there.
+Quite simply the best way to burn calories as a cyclist is to ride your bike, a lot.
 Short 45 – 75 minute rides at a moderate to high intensity (75%+ of FTP) will burn a lot of calories in a short period of time but many of those calories will be from blood glucose and muscle glycogen stores.

 - Cut out the crap.
 Sugar, alcohol, fatty foods…. all the good stuff really….. so maybe don’t cut it out completely, but do try to cut back on these empty calorie foods

 - Eat a balanced diet with plenty of veggies, fruits, complex carbs, healthy fats, and complete proteins

 - Avoid ‘diets’ but rather make healthy food choices that you can realistically maintain through your lifestyle